NISystemsEngineering/GitHub-Hands-on/docs/Git Basic Concepts.md

 It is best practice to tag in your commits the issue(s) that it addresses.
 GitHub Desktop will allow you to tag issues directly from either the **Subject** or **Description** of your commit.

 Once the issue has been created in GitHub.com, ensure that your local repo is synced with the online repo (recall that this is done with **Fetch Origin**).
-Then, you will be able to tag the issue by typing, for example, "Issue #3".
-Click on the issue to insert the tag.
+Then, you will be able to tag the issue by typing #.
+This will bring up a list of the issues.
+Click on the relevant issue to insert the tag.

 ![](../src/images/TagIssue.png "Well-organized, separated code that enables multiple users to work on one application simultaneously.")